djc5627/CompendiumWeb/docs/Birds/Song Bird/Sparrow/House Sparrow.md

 ---------------------------------------------------------------
 ## Notes
 House Sparrows are extremely aggressive birds that attack, harass, and even kill adult native birds, often not for food.
 They overwhelm bird feeders driving native birds away.
-Eat the "poop sacs" of other birds like Finches.
+Eat the "poop sacs" of other birds like [[House Finch]].

 ---------------------------------------------------------------
 ## Sightings